14 Top-Rated Tourist Attractions in Sharjah

-Sharjah is the arts capital of the United Arab Emirates, and efforts to preserve area history garnered the title of Cultural Capital of the Arab World by UNESCO in 1998.
+Sharjah is the arts capital of the United Arab Emirates, and its efforts to preserve the area's history garnered Sharjah the title of Cultural Capital of the Arab World by UNESCO in 1998.
 For museum and art lovers, Sharjah is crammed full of excellent sightseeing opportunities.
-The Art Museum is world-renowned, while the Heritage Area is full of interesting buildings dedicated to Emirati history.
+The world-renowned Art Museum is the city's major tourist attraction and top of most visitors' things to do list, while the Heritage Area is full of interesting buildings dedicated to Emirati history.

-This is also a wonderfully family-friendly destination, with lots to keep the kids amused including the Natural History Museum and Desert Park, where petting animals are the biggest attraction for most children, and the fun-packed exhibits at the Science Museum.
+This is also a wonderfully family-friendly destination, with lots to keep the kids amused, including the newly opened Al Noor Island, with its butterfly house, and the fun-packed exhibits at the Science Museum.

 See also: Where to Stay in Sharjah For Sightseeing